 - a lone person household may reasonably occupy a bed-sitter.

 'Severely' crowded dwellings are those assessed as needing four or more additional bedrooms to accommodate all persons currently living in the household, according to the Canadian National Occupancy Standard (see Persons living in crowded dwellings above).

 Private dwelling: A private dwelling can be a house, flat or even a room.
 It can also be a caravan, houseboat, tent, or a house attached to an office, or rooms above a shop.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas

-Numerator: Private dwellings requiring extra bedrooms
+Numerator: Persons living in private dwellings requiring extra bedrooms

-Denominator: All occupied private dwellings
+Denominator: Persons living in all occupied private dwellings